 The Chinese collection is strong in local gazetteers, collectanea, writings of individuals of the Qing (1644–1912) periods, rare books (from the 12th to 19th centuries), and primary and secondary sources for the study of the history of modern and contemporary China.
-The Collection plays a vital role in the growing exchange of information between Australia and Asia.
+The Chinese collection plays a vital role in the growing exchange of information between Australia and Asia.

 Access to the Chinese collection

-Most books and journals will be delivered through the Main Reading Room but special formats such as maps, artworks, rare books or items from the formed Asian collections from scholars and bibliophiles, will be delivered through the Special Collections Reading Room.
+Most books and journals will be delivered through the Main Reading Room but special formats such as maps, artworks, rare books or items from the formed Asian collections from scholars and bibliophiles will be delivered through the Special Collections Reading Room.

 Some materials in the collection are digitised and made freely online available, examples are: